 Teradata Vantageā„¢

-To avoid numeric overflow conditions, the C or C++ function should define a decimal data type as big as it can handle.
+Avoid numeric overflow in a C or C++ function by defining the largest decimal data type the function can handle.

 For example, consider a scalar function that takes a DECIMAL(2,0) argument: